QidiLiu/edsoa-example/README.md

 # edsoa-example

-This is an example project for the EDSOA framework.
+This is a simple implementation of "Event-driven SOA".

 ## Introduction

 This project is an example project for the EDSOA framework.
-It demonstrates how to use the framework to create a microservice application.
+Please see [知乎 - Event-driven SOA](https://zhuanlan.zhihu.com/p/687635384) for more details.

 ## Setup